AndreIglesias/Inception-of-Things/p1/configuration.md

 # Vagrant

+> [!NOTE] Vagrant is the command line utility for managing the lifecycle of virtual machines.
+Isolate dependencies and their configuration within a single disposable and consistent environment.

 To create the `Vagrantfile`, we need to search the desired *box* to install: [debian boxes](https://app.vagrantup.com/debian).

 After choosing the desired box, we proceed to initialize the vagrant project: